SHOW ROOM PRODUCTS

 This is one of my pride and joys, as a gem cutter, carving pulls me in more than any other practice.
 I specialize in mass producing gem carvings, through a self discovered trade secret.
 My store is stocked with stones that will bring value to your metal work, as well as endless attention.
 All are one of a kind, hand cut.
 I have carvings from overseas as well, but heavily place my energy in producing them here, as well as supporting local artisans.

-We stock Gem Stone Jewelry.
-Made locally as well as overseas.
+We stock gemstone jewellery, which we source locally as well as overseas.

-I, myself, knap arrowheads.
-For this reason, I sell well made blades and points from North America, as well as arrowheads made overseas.
+I still love toknap arrowheads (and offer lessons as well).
+For this reason, I sell well-made blades and points from North America, as well as arrowheads made overseas.

 I do intend to stock up on some very rare minerals, as of yet, most of the specimens I have in stock are of the affordable nature.